 The OpenScape Branch provides a set of default TLS CA certificates which can be used to establish TLS connections.
-It is highly recommended that the customer replace these default factory certificates with their own CA Certificates from the Public Key Infrastructure (PKI).
-TLS connections are supported using either server authentication or mutual authentication.
+It is highly recommended that the customer replace these default factory certificates

 Remote Gateways and Trunks addressing SIP servers, SIP trunking gateways, or SIP service providers using TLS connections may be supported using either server or mutual authentication.
 The OpenScape Branch typically operates as a TLS server however TLS client operation is also supported.